Neural equilibria for long-term prediction of nonlinear conservation laws: Preliminaries

 \section{Preliminaries}

-This appendix provides supplementary details on the kinetic theory background introduced in the main text (\cref{sec:LBM_background}).
-We elaborate on the Boltzmann transport equation, discrete kinetic models, and the lattice Boltzmann (LB) formulation, which together form the foundation of our \LBNN{} method.
+This appendix provides supplementary details on the kinetic theory background introduced in the main text (\cref{sec:kinetic_background}) and develops the entropy-theoretic foundations of the NeurDE equilibrium ansatz.

-The material is organized as follows. \Cref{subsection:Boltzmann_eqn} summarizes the structure of the general Boltzmann collision operator. \Cref{appendix:maxwellian} defines the Maxwellian equilibrium distribution (introduced in \cref{sec:LBM_background}) in terms of its variational characterization as the entropy maximizer subject to conservation constraints.
-Once this abstract equilibrium is established, we introduce in \Cref{appx:BGKmodel} the BGK relaxation model as a practical surrogate for the general collision operator. \Cref{appendix:discrete_kinetic} then discusses the discretization of the velocity space, leading to the so-called discrete velocity models for the Boltzmann equation. \Cref{appendix:fluid_dynamics_description} explains how the Boltzmann equation yields local conservation laws and, through constitutive relations, leads to macroscopic fluid dynamics. \Cref{appendix:M_space} reviews classical moment closure hierarchies following Grad~\cite{grad1949kinetic} and their systematic extension by Levermore~\cite{levermore1996moment}. \Cref{appendix:higher-order_moments} provides explicit expressions for higher-order moments of the Maxwell–Boltzmann distribution. \Cref{appendix:splitting_model} outlines the operator splitting technique used in the LBM; and \cref{appendix:LBM} summarizes the fundamental principles of LBM.
-Finally, \cref{remark:lattices_closure} discusses closure (aliasing) errors introduced by discrete velocity sets, a key challenge in LB formulations also noted in the main text (see below \cref{eq:M_space}).
+The material is organized as follows. \Cref{subsection:Boltzmann_eqn} summarizes the structure of the general Boltzmann collision operator. \Cref{appendix:maxwellian} defines the Maxwellian equilibrium distribution (introduced in \cref{sec:kinetic_background}) in terms of its variational characterization as the entropy maximizer subject to conservation constraints.
+Once this abstract equilibrium is established, we introduce in \Cref{appx:BGKmodel} the BGK relaxation model as a practical surrogate for the general collision operator. \Cref{appendix:discrete_kinetic} then discusses the discretization of the velocity space, leading to the so-called discrete velocity models for the Boltzmann equation. \Cref{appendix:fluid_dynamics_description} explains how the Boltzmann equation yields local conservation laws and, through constitutive relations, leads to macroscopic fluid dynamics. \Cref{appendix:M_space} reviews classical moment closure hierarchies following Grad~\cite{grad1949kinetic} and their systematic extension by Levermore~\cite{levermore1996moment}. \Cref{appendix:higher-order_moments} provides explicit expressions for higher-order moments of the Maxwell--Boltzmann distribution. \Cref{appendix:splitting_model} outlines the operator splitting technique used in the LBM; and \cref{appendix:LBM} summarizes the fundamental principles of LBM. \Cref{remark:lattices_closure} discusses closure (aliasing) errors introduced by discrete velocity sets, a key challenge in LB formulations also noted in the main text (see below \cref{eq:M_space}).
+Finally, \cref{sec:entropy_structure_neurde} develops the entropy structure of the NeurDE equilibrium: we show that the exponential ansatz \cref{eq:levermore_closure_NN} arises from constrained entropy minimization on the discrete velocity set, prove that it defines a learned maximum-entropy closure with a strictly convex dual entropy and symmetrizable hyperbolicity, establish a formal $H$-theorem for the \LBNN{} collision, and quantify the entropy defect introduced by imperfect moment matching.